ProTechEx/vgpu-proxmox/README.md

 If this command doesn't return any output, vGPU unlock isn't working.

 ### Bonus: working `nvidia-smi vgpu` command

+> ### Have a vgpu supported card?
+Read here!
+>
+> If you have a card like the Tesla P4, or any other gpu from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), you should skip this section, as `nvidia-smi vgpu` is already working
+>
+> You should continue reading at [vGPU overrides](#vgpu-overrides)

 I've included an adapted version of the `nvidia-smi` [wrapper script](https://github.com/erin-allison/nvidia-merged-arch/blob/d2ce752cd38461b53b7e017612410a3348aa86e5/nvidia-smi) to get useful output from `nvidia-smi vgpu`.